jinghuazhao/HbF/README.md

 Results are in tsv format of named cohorts.

 ## cis pQTLs

 A lookup of cis pQTLs is made into `cis.log`.

 More study/region meta-data are explored.
+In particular, colocalisation analysis is done to account for regional associations.